AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/text-editor.md

 ![create-pr-vs]()

 Ensure that the base and compare branches are correct.
-Add a note to the PR, describing your update, and then select [!UICONTROL Create pull request].
+Add a note to the PR, describing your update, and then select **Create pull request**.
 This opens a PR to merge the working branch of your work into the master branch of the Adobe repository.

 >[!TIP]
 >